 “A.D.
 Lindsay’s archapellago” located in all the region visible (by any means) … from the city of Orcilla, GA, together with all… matter (except this world…) visible from any other planet, island-of-space or other matter”,

-Virgiliu tells.
-Mr Lindsay however didn’t claim the space between these islands-of-space, which gave James Thomas Mangan the opportunity to do so to a decade later.
+Virgiliu says that Mr Lindsay, however, didn’t claim the space between these islands-of-space, which gave James Thomas Mangan the opportunity to do so to a decade later.

 “On that memorable day of the Universe, December 20, 1948, at the stroke of midnight, after indefatigable research, James Thomas Mangan, standing high atop of the City of Chicago, reached out and seized all space in the sky in all directions away from the Earth as the complete possession and domain of the new sovereign Nation of Celestial Space.